 - They have large rounded ears and long legs, a bushy tail and shaggy coats coloured black, yellow and white.
 The colour pattern of each dog is distinct and can be used for individual identification.

 - Wild dogs are the only canid species lacking dew claws on its front legs.

 IT TAKES A VILLAGE

-- Wild dogs are seasonal, co-operative breeders and whelping generally occurs from April to September, after a gestation period of 71 to 73 days.
+- Wild dogs are seasonal, co-operative breeders and whelping generally occur from April to September, after a gestation period of 71 to 73 days.
 In southern Africa, pups are born mostly from late May to early June.

 - Pups are born in a den, where they remain for the first three months of life.
 The mother is confined to the den while nursing and relies on other pack members to feed her during that time.
 The mother delivers food to the pups by regurgitation.

-- Wild dog females cannot successfully rear pups without assistance and in most cases the pack, rather than the individual, is considered the basic unit within the population.
+- Wild dog females cannot successfully rear pups without assistance and in most cases, the pack, rather than the individual, is considered the basic unit within the population.

-- Other pack members will help to care for the pups – helping to ‘baby-sit’ the pups and chase predators away from the den.
+- Other pack members will help to care for the pups – helping to ‘babysit’ the pups and chase predators away from the den.
 They also take care of the old and sick.